-The Board of Directors (Board) of Webjet Limited is responsible for corporate governance of the Company and its controlled entities.
-Webjet is committed to ensuring high standards of corporate governance and its governance practices have demonstrably supported the business and its growth by facilitating effective board and management decision making, providing clear lines of responsibility and accountability and a commitment to transparent communications with shareholders and other stakeholders.
+The Board of Directors (Board) of Webjet Limited (the Company) is responsible for the corporate governance of the Company and its controlled entities.
+Webjet is committed to ensuring high standards of corporate governance.
+Its governance practices have demonstrably supported the business and its growth by facilitating effective board and management decision-making, providing clear lines of responsibility and accountability and a commitment to transparent communications with shareholders and other stakeholders.

 This Corporate Governance Statement explains the corporate governance framework and practices adopted by Webjet.
-In developing this framework, the Board has had regard to the corporate governance standards published in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 3rd Edition (ASX Principles) and to the governance standards and risk management practices adopted generally by companies of a similar size to Webjet.
-Webjet is reviewing and considering the revised and new recommendations included in the recently released 4th Edition of the ASX Principles and will adopt and implement these, where appropriate, as soon as practicable.
+In developing this framework, the Board has had regard to the corporate governance standards published in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 3rd Edition and 4th Edition (ASX Principles) and to the governance standards and risk management practices adopted generally by companies of a similar size to Webjet.

 All Webjet's Corporate Governance documents and policies and its Corporate Social Responsibility Statement are accessible in the Corporate Governance section on Webjet's investor website www.webjetlimited.com/corporate-governance/.

-This Corporate Governance Statement is current as at 22 August 2019 and has been approved by the Board on this date.
+This Corporate Governance Statement is current as at 19 August 2020 and has been approved by the Board on this date.